LOOSE-LIPS/loose-lips-2.0/src/routes/blog/treeces-rap-up-key-glock-son-of-a-gun/index.md

 description: >-
   Treece is back again this time for his 5th edition of Rap Up, introducing you to his favourite new wordplay since the beginning of Lockdown.
-If you missed the last edition, he reviewed Future&rsquo;s contemporary classic; &#39;High Off Life&#39;.
+If you missed the last edition, he reviewed Future;s contemporary classic; ;High Off Life;.
   This time round, heading back to Memphis, a city currently going through a renaissance and outputting [...]Read More...
 published: true
 tags: feature
 featured: false